Cunninghame South (Scottish Parliament constituency)

-Cunninghame South (Gaelic: Coineagan a Deas) is a constituency of the Scottish Parliament (Holyrood) covering part of the council area of North Ayrshire.
-It elects one Member of the Scottish Parliament (MSP) by the first past the post method of election, and is one of ten constituencies in the West Scotland electoral region.
-The regions elects seven additional members, in addition to the ten constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Cunninghame South (Gaelic: Coineagan a Deas) is a county constituency of the Scottish Parliament covering part of the council areas of North Ayrshire and East Ayrshire.
+Under the additional-member electoral system used for elections to the Scottish Parliament, it elects one Member of the Scottish Parliament (MSP) by the first past the post method of election.
+It is also one of ten constituencies in the West Scotland electoral region, which elects seven additional members, in addition to the ten constituency MSPs, to produce a form of proportional representation for the region as a whole.

 The seat has been held by Ruth Maguire of the Scottish National Party (SNP) since the 2016 Scottish Parliament election.

 Electoral region

-The other nine constituencies of the West Scotland region are: Clydebank and Milngavie, Cunninghame North, Dumbarton, Eastwood, Greenock and Inverclyde, Paisley, Renfrewshire North and West, Renfrewshire South and Strathkelvin and Bearsden.

-The region covers part of the Argyll and Bute council area, the East Dunbartonshire council area, the East Renfrewshire council area, the Inverclyde council area, North Ayrshire council area, the Renfrewshire council area and the West Dunbartonshire council area.
+The other nine constituencies of the West Scotland region are: Clydebank and Milngavie, Cunninghame North, Dumbarton, Eastwood, Inverclyde, Paisley, Renfrewshire North and Cardonald, Renfrewshire West and Levern Valley, and Strathkelvin and Bearsden.
+The region covers the whole of the council areas of East Dunbartonshire, East Renfrewshire, Inverclyde, North Ayrshire, Renfrewshire, and West Dunbartonshire; and parts of the council areas of Argyll and Bute, East Ayrshire, and Glasgow.

+Prior to the first periodic review of Scottish Parliament boundaries in 2011, Cunninghame South was placed within the South of Scotland region.
+The other eight constituencies in this region during this period were: Ayr, Carrick, Cumnock and Doon Valley, Clydesdale, Dumfries, East Lothian, Galloway and Upper Nithsdale, Roxburgh and Berwickshire, and Tweeddale, Ettrick and Lauderdale.

 Constituency boundaries and council area

+Cunninghame South was created at the same time as the Scottish Parliament, in 1999, using the name and boundaries of an existing UK Parliament constituency.
+In 2005 Scottish constituencies for the UK House of Commons were mostly replaced with new constituencies, causing UK and Scottish parliamentary constituencies to no longer correspond.
+Following their First Periodic review into constituencies to the Scottish Parliament in time for the 2011 Scottish Parliament election, the Boundary Commission for Scotland altered the boundaries of the constituency.
+It was further altered by the Second Periodic Review of Scottish Parliament Boundaries in 2025 ahead of the 2026 Scottish Parliament election, with the villages of Dunlop and Stewarton being added from the Kilmarnock and Irvine Valley constituency in order to address differences in electorate size between the two seats.

 The constituency is one of two in North Ayrshire, with the rest of the council area being covered by the Cunninghame North constituency.

-Cunninghame South was created at the same time as the Scottish Parliament, in 1999, using the name and boundaries of an existing Westminster constituency.
-In 2005 Scottish constituencies for Westminster (House of Commons) were mostly replaced with new constituencies, causing Westminster and Holyrood constituency to no longer correspond.
+Following the 2025 review, it also includes parts of East Ayrshire; the remainder of East Ayrshire is covered by the Carrick, Cumnock and Doon Valley and Kilmarnock and Irvine Valley constituencies.

-Following their First Periodic review into constituencies to the Scottish Parliament in time for the 2011 Scottish Parliament election, the Boundary Commission for Scotland altered the boundaries of the constituency.
-The electoral wards used in the current creation of Cunninghame South are:
+The electoral wards of East Ayrshire Council and North Ayrshire Council used in the current creation of Cunninghame South are: